The Detail Tab

 • Employee - Select an employee to filter positions for that employee.

-• Pay Type - Select the pay types to display, by group (Show Pay Types with GL Accounts; Show Pay Types with Stat Accounts; Show All Pay Types) or individually.
+• Pay Type - Select the pay types to display, either by specific pay type or by group:

 • Taxable Position - Filter to taxable (Yes) or non-taxable (No) positions.